 This input handler is somewhat experimental, and the author is not a PDS expert.
 If it behaves strangely or you have suggestions for how it could work better, please contact the author.

-The handler behaviour may be modified by specifying one or more comma-separated name=value configuration options in parentheses after the handler name, e.g. "pds4(checkmagic=false,observational=true)".
+The handler behaviour may be modified by specifying one or more comma-separated name=value configuration options in parentheses after the handler name, e.g. "pds4(observational=true,checkmagic=false)".
 The following options are available: